 Streptogramins are effective in the treatment of infections caused by gram-positive bacteria, including MRSA.
 Enterobacteriaceae are resistant to these antibiotics.

-They act as bacteriostatic agents against gram-positive bacteria, including MRSA, VRE and penicillin-resistant pneumococci.
+They act as bacteriostatic agents against gram-positive bacteria, including MRSA, VRE, and penicillin-resistant pneumococci.
 But they do not target gram-negative pathogens.
 Oxazolidinones are formulated for both oral and parenteral administration, both of which produce few adverse effects.
 It should be noted, that oxazolidiones have a weak inhibitory effect on monoamine oxidase (MAO).
-Therefore, the use of oxazolidione antibiotics may cause adverse interactions in patients treated with antidepressants.
+Therefore, the use of oxazolidinone antibiotics may cause adverse interactions in patients treated with antidepressants.
 Particularly, symptoms like low blood pressure, increase of temperature and confusion should be monitored.

 Linezolid is used for the treatment of infections such as pneumonia or skin and soft tissue infections caused by resistant gram-positive bacteria.

 Linezolid is not approved for and should not be used in the treatment of children and is not recommended in patients with depression or malignant hypertension, as in pheochromocytoma or thyrotoxicosis.
 Possible side effects include vomiting, diarrhea, discoloration of the tongue and pancytopenia, which is why the blood count should be monitored once per week.